Easter Sunrise Service

 Finally, and most importantly, an outdoor Easter sunrise service reminds us of the sacrifice that was made by Jesus Christ on our behalf and the actual scene of His death and resurrection.

-It provides an opportunity to reflect on his life, death, and resurrection; to remember the love he showed for us all; and to renew our commitment to living lives filled with compassion and grace.
+It provides an opportunity to reflect on his life, death, and resurrection.
+To remember the love he showed for us all and to renew our commitment to living lives filled with compassion and grace.
 All these factors contribute to making an Easter sunrise service a truly special occasion that touches the hearts and souls of all those who attend it.

 Ideas for Planning Your Easter Sunrise Service